prernaamakwana/js-ai-build-a-thon/.github/steps/6-build-agent.md

     You'll be prompted to save the agent's configuration file.
 Assign the name `my-agent.agent.yaml` and save the file in the agents folder you created earlier.
 Once saved, the yaml file and the Agent Designer will open for you to configure your agent.

+    **Security Note 🔐**

+    Add the `my-agent.agent.yaml` file to your `.gitignore` file to prevent it from being committed to your repository.
+This file will contain sensitive information such as your subscription ID and agent ID, which should not be shared publicly.

     On the Agent Designer,
-    - Give your agent a name. i.e `my-agent`
+    - Give your agent a name. i.e `my-agent` _that will have been auto-populated for you._
     - Enter a foundation model for your agent from your model list.
 This model will power the agent's core reasoning and language capabilities. _Example. gpt-4o_
     - System instructions for your agent.
 This tells the agent how it should behave.
 Enter the following: